Who is a Live Sound Engineer?

 Certification (Optional):

-The history of live sound engineering is intertwined with the evolution of music, technology, and live performances.
-From rudimentary beginnings to sophisticated digital systems, the field has undergone significant transformations.
+The history of live sound engineering is intertwined with the evolution of audio technology and the increasing demand for amplified sound in live performances.
+Here’s a brief overview:

 -